yujiri8/yujiri.xyz/argument/moderation.md

 First of all, I'm going to be using the word 'censorship' instead of 'moderation'.
 This might seem unfair because 'moderation' suggests something most people view as necessary and good while 'censorship' has a very sinister ring.
 But every power moderators have is a form of censorship.
 If anything, I think moderation brings out the ways in which most people think censorship is good but don't want to put it that way; moderation is really a euphemism for censorship.

 My thoughts about this were influenced by [Shamus Young's relevant article](https://www.shamusyoung.com/twentysidedtale/?p=19709) where he argues against having explicit written rules.
+His article is great, but I think my position is more extreme than his.

 First, I argue against the *necessity* of censorship.
 I think muting systems are not much less effective at achieving the benefits.
 If someone's persistently an asshole, more and more people will block/mute them and no one will want to engage.
 It isn't as instant or sweeping a consequence as censorship, but that can also be a good thing - it can allow for more granular consequences rather than a moderator having to decide whether to delete something or not.